hainingpan/HartreeFock_GPT/Prompt_template.md

 ## Convert from single-particle to second-quantized form, return in summation (expand the matrix)
 **Prompt:**
-Now you will be instructed to expand the second-quantized form Hamiltonian {symbol} using {symbols}.
+You will be instructed to expand the second-quantized form Hamiltonian {symbol} using {symbols}.
 You should follow the EXAMPLE below to expand the Hamiltonian.
 You should use any previous knowledge to simplify it.
 For example, if any term of {meatrix element in single-particle form} is zero, you should remove it from the summation.
 Return the expanded form of {symbol} after simplication.